Gods of Egypt (film): Racial and ethnic casting

-Boseman, who plays the god Thoth, commenting on the whitewashing, said he expected the backlash to happen when he saw the script.
-He said, "I'm thankful that it did, because actually, I agree with it.
+Boseman, who plays the god Thoth, commenting on the whitewashing by saying that he expected the backlash to happen when he saw the script: "I'm thankful that it did, because actually, I agree with it.
 That's why I wanted to do it, so you would see someone of African descent playing Thoth, the father of mathematics, astronomy, the god of wisdom."
 Actor Nikolaj Coster-Waldau said, "A lot of people are getting really worked up online about the fact that I'm a white actor.
 I'm not even playing an Egyptian; I'm an 8-foot-tall god who turns into a falcon.
 A part of me just wants to freak out, but then I think, 'There's nothing you can do about it.'
 You can't win in that sort of discussion."

 In the month leading up to release, director Proyas said his film was fantasy and not intended to be history.
 He cited "creative license and artistic freedom of expression" to cast the actors he found to fit the roles.
 He said "white-washing" was a justified concern but for his fantasy film, "To exclude any one race in service of a hypothetical theory of historical accuracy ... would have been biased."
 Proyas said that films "need more people of color and a greater cultural diversity" but that Gods of Egypt "is not the best one to soap-box issues of diversity with".
 He argued that the lack of English-speaking Egyptian actors, production practicalities, the studio's requirement for box office draws, and Australia having guidelines limiting "imported" actors were all factors in casting for the film.
 He concluded, "I attempted to show racial diversity, black, white, Asian, as far as I was allowed, as far as I could, given the limitations I was given.
 It is obviously clear that for things to change, for casting in movies to become more diverse many forces must align.
 Not just the creative.
 To those who are offended by the decisions which were made I have already apologised.
 I respect their opinion, but I hope the context of the decisions is a little clearer based on my statements here."
 After the film was critically panned, Proyas said, "I guess I have the knack of rubbing reviewers the wrong way.
 This time of course they have bigger axes to grind – they can rip into my movie while trying to make their mainly pale asses look so politically correct by screaming 'white-wash!!!'"